o2r-project/architecture/docs/05_building-block-view.md

 Protocols: (authenticated) `HTTP` APIs

-**Archives** and digital preservation solutions, e.g. using an installation of [Archivematica](https://www.archivematica.org/), might provide long-term preservation of ERC.
+**Archives** and digital preservation solutions can provide long-term preservation of ERC.
-Preservation lies in the responsibility of the repository, which might save the hosted content to an archive, or an archive harvests a repository.
+Preservation either lies in the responsibility of the repository, which might save the hosted content to an archive or an archive harvests a repository, or is a task for one of the involved platform providers, e.g. using an installation of [Archivematica](https://www.archivematica.org/).

 Protocol: `HTTP` carrying bitstreams and metadata

+!!!
+Note "_Data Curation Continuum_"
+    The Data Curation Continuum (cf. [diagram by Andre Treloar](http://andrew.treloar.net/research/diagrams/data_curation_continuum.pdf)), describes how data moves from the private domain of a researcher to the public domain of data repositories over the course of conducting research.
+It describes the properties of data and important aspects of the transitions.
+In a publishing process based on the reproducibility service, the full migration process is run through.

 #### 5.2.5 Whitebox Registries